San Francisco City Hall Wedding Photographer

 Fun City Hall Wedding Photography

 After over 20 years in the professional wedding photography business, we have learned that the best way to create lasting memories on your wedding day is to keep it light hearted and fun.
 We will do everything we can to make your special day wonderful.
 Having your wedding pictures taken should not be a job, it should be a great experience.
 We accomplish this by maintaining an easy-going style and not over-posing you.
 We will definitely be actively involved in making sure your courthouse wedding pictures turn out creative and amazing, but we do it in a light hearted manner without pushing you into difficult poses.
 Most importantly, WE have a great time photographing you and it shows!
+Read our Yelp reviews and you will notice the large percentage of clients that compliment us not just on the photo quality, but on the experience!
 The fun loving couple in the photo below is just one example of the brides and grooms we often encounter.
 We are looking to provide our clients with a combination of documentary style with some traditional portraits included.
 As we take you around San Francisco City Hall, we will talk to you and point out landmarks and other interesting facts about this historic building.
 We are also more than willing to receive input from you regarding your wedding photography preferences.
-We want to know your own style and personality so we can make sure these things show through in your final photographs.
+We want to know your own style and personality so we can make sure these things show through in your final digital photographs.
 Do you like mostly candid or traditional photos?
 Our Brides and Grooms often let us know some of their favorite poses and locations and we are happy to accommodate them.
 Looking for engagement pictures with affordable pricing?
 This grand old building is a great place to do them, ask us for details on our prices and packages.